sbuss/bitmerchant/README.md

 Master private keys must NEVER be put on the internet.
 They must NEVER be located on a computer that is even *connected* to the internet.
 The only key that should be online is your PUBLIC key.
-Your PRIVATE key should be written down (yes, ON PAPER) and stored in a safe location, or on a computer that is NEVER connected to the internet.
+Your private key should be written down (yes, on paper) and stored in a safe location, or on a computer that is never connected to the internet.

 Security wise, this is the most important part of generating secure public payment addresses.
-A master private key is the onlyway to retrieve the funds paid to a public address.
+A master private key is the only way to retrieve the funds paid to a public address.
+You can use your master private key to generate the private keys of any child wallets, and then transfer those to a networked computer as necessary, if you want slightly smaller surface area for attacks.

-## Master public key

-Master public keys are essential in producing secure public payment addresses.
-You can generate an unlimited number of public addresses with your public key.
-Each user in your system should have their own payment address.
+Forthcoming versions of bitmerchant will allow you to generate transactions offline that you can safely transfer to a networked computer, allowing you to spend your child funds without ever putting a private key on a networked machine.